baregl/PlayBack/README.md

 1. That there are no sensitive files containing account data or something similar on your console
-2. That you run the server under a user with minimal access to anything/in a vm/in a container, so that attackers that may be able to override files will not be able to do much harm
+2. That you run the server under a user with minimal access to anything/in a vm/in a container, so that attackers that may be able to override files won't do much harm
 ## Intro
 You should regularly make backups.
 For Everything.
 But for hacked consoles it isn't always that easy.
 In lots of cases (Vita, Original XBox, PS2), their files